Walgreens The Thread

 No two UTIs are the same, and not all UTIs involve cramping.
 Some UTIs cause no symptoms at all.
 UTIs occur more commonly in women, and cramping can be easily confused with menstrual or pregnancy cramps.

-Other physical sensations associated with UTIs can include pain, burning, urgency, pressure and tenderness.
-See a healthcare provider if you're experiencing these symptoms or any others that are out of the ordinary.
+Other physical sensations associated with UTIs can include pain and a burning sensation when urinating, urgency to urinate, pressure and tenderness.
+See a healthcare provider if you're experiencing these symptoms to keep them from getting worse or developing complications.

 What can I do for my UTI cramps?

 There are some interventions you can try at home to help deal with UTI cramps.
-These include increasing fluid intake to dilute your urine, using heat pads and taking over-the-counter pain relief medications, as well as urinary tract products.
+These include increasing fluid intake to dilute your urine, using heat pads and taking over-the-counter pain relief medications, as well as products that can help improve urinary tract health.

-As always, it's important to consult with your healthcare provider when experiencing new symptoms, especially if they aren't controlled with over-the-counter medications and safe home remedies.
+As always, it's important to consult with your healthcare provider when experiencing new symptoms, especially if they don’t improve with over-the-counter medications.
 This is especially important if you believe you have an infection of any kind.
-You'll likely need antibiotics to combat bacterial infections like a UTI.
-Your healthcare provider can advise you on how to treat the infection and relieve symptoms like cramping.
+You'll likely need antibiotics to treat bacterial infections like a UTI.
+Your healthcare provider can advise you on how to treat the infection and relieve symptoms, which may include cramping.